charlmert/tor/wipe-rootkit/mac/readme.md

 XNU kernel is part of the Darwin operating system for use in macOS and iOS operating systems.
 XNU is an acronym for X is Not Unix.
 XNU is a hybrid kernel combining the Mach kernel developed at Carnegie Mellon University with components from FreeBSD and a C++ API for writing drivers called IOKit.

+# In Catalina allow access to all files

+I downloaded iTerm (https://www.iterm2.com/downloads.html) and gave "Full Disk Access" to it.
+- Open "System Preferences"
+- Click "Security and Privacy"
+- Click the "Privacy Tab"
+- Scroll to "Full Disk Access" in the left scrollable section
+- Unlock the "Click lock to make changes" near the bottom left corner
+- Click "+" and select iTerm application

+Run the following commands from within the iTerm terminal

 # Building the latest available kernel

 The quick way